Philadelphia: Courts

 Philadelphia County is coterminous with the First Judicial District of Pennsylvania.
 The Philadelphia County Court of Common Pleas is the trial court of general jurisdiction for the city, hearing felony-level criminal cases and civil suits above the minimum jurisdictional limit of $10,000.
-The court also has appellate jurisdiction over rulings from the Municipal and Traffic Courts, and some administrative agencies and boards.
+The court has appellate jurisdiction over rulings from the Municipal and Traffic Courts, and some administrative agencies and boards.
 The trial division has 70 commissioned judges elected by the voters, along with about one thousand other employees.
-The court also has a family division with 25 judges and an orphans' court with three judges.
+The court has a family division with 25 judges and an orphans' court with three judges.

 As of 2018, the city's District Attorney is Larry Krasner, a Democrat.
 The last Republican to hold the office is Ronald D. Castille, who left in 1991 and later served as the Chief Justice of the Pennsylvania Supreme Court from 2008 to 2014.

 The Philadelphia Municipal Court handles traffic cases, misdemeanor and felony criminal cases with maximum incarceration of five years, and civil cases involving $12,000 or less ($15,000 in real estate and school tax cases), and all landlord-tenant disputes.
 The municipal court has 27 judges elected by the voters.

 Pennsylvania's three appellate courts also have sittings in Philadelphia.
 The Supreme Court of Pennsylvania, the court of last resort in the state, regularly hears arguments in Philadelphia City Hall.
-The Superior Court of Pennsylvania and the Commonwealth Court of Pennsylvania also sit in Philadelphia several times a year."Courts>Commonwealth Court>Calendar". pacourts.us.
-The Unified Judicial System of Pennsylvania.
-Retrieved February 6, 2018.
+The Superior Court of Pennsylvania and the Commonwealth Court of Pennsylvania also sit in Philadelphia several times a year.
 Judges for these courts are elected at large.
-The state Supreme Court and Superior Court have deputy prothonotary offices in Philadelphia."Superior Court Prothonotary's Addresses". pacourts.us.
-The Unified Judicial System of Pennsylvania.
-Retrieved February 6, 2018.
+The state Supreme Court and Superior Court have deputy prothonotary offices in Philadelphia.

-Additionally, Philadelphia is home to the federal United States District Court for the Eastern District of Pennsylvania and the Court of Appeals for the Third Circuit, both of which are housed in the James A. Byrne United States Courthouse."About the Court » Court Location – Philadelphia". uscourts.gov.
-United States Court of Appeals for the Third Circuit.
-Retrieved February 6, 2018.
+Philadelphia is home to the federal United States District Court for the Eastern District of Pennsylvania and the Court of Appeals for the Third Circuit, both of which are housed in the James A. Byrne United States Courthouse.